Last update - May 16th 2014

-Each of the 11 items from the general description 'carrots' can be scaled by the amount in g, oz or typical portion sizes to give the total amount of Vitamin D.There are 11 items ranging from Carrots, cooked, boiled, drained, without salt through to Carrots, frozen, cooked, boiled, drained, with salt per 100g of carrots.
+Each of the 11 items from the general description 'carrots' can be scaled by the amount in g, oz or typical portion sizes to give the total amount of Vitamin D.There are 11 items ranging from Carrots, frozen, cooked, boiled, drained, with salt through to Carrots, frozen, cooked, boiled, drained, without salt per 100g of carrots.

-Using the list below for the 11 different carrots nutrition entries in our Vitamin D database, the highest amount of Vitamin D is in Carrots, cooked, boiled, drained, without salt which contains 0 IU of Vitamin D per 100g.
-The lowest amount of Vitamin D is in Carrots, frozen, cooked, boiled, drained, with salt which in 100g contains 0 IU of Vitamin D.
+Using the list below for the 11 different carrots nutrition entries in our database, the highest amount of Vitamin D is found in Carrots, frozen, cooked, boiled, drained, with salt which contains 0 IU of Vitamin D per 100g.
+The lowest amount of Vitamin D is in Carrots, frozen, cooked, boiled, drained, without salt which in 100g contains 0 IU of Vitamin D.

-The median value of Vitamin D is in Carrots, canned, no salt added, solids and liquids which in 100g contains 0 IU of Vitamin D. The average amount of Vitamin D in 100g of carrots, based on the list below is 0.00 IU of Vitamin D.
+The median value of Vitamin D is found in Carrots, canned, regular pack, drained solids which in 100g contains 0 IU of Vitamin D. The average amount of Vitamin D contained in 100g of carrots, based on the list below is 0.00 IU of Vitamin D.

 We have also sorted our complete nutrition and vitamin database of over 7000 foods, based on the amount of Vitamin D. Again you can find a full nutrition breakdown for all foods containing vitamin-d which can be scaled for different servings and quantities, from the complete list of foods high in Vitamin D.